phetsims/function-builder/doc/equation-formats.md

 (3) Adjacent division is collapsed, eg: / 3 / 2 → x/6

+(4) Adjacent multiplication and division is NOT collapsed, eg: * 2 / 3 → [2x]/3

-(4) Adjacent multiplication and division that evaluates to 1 is hidden, eg: / 3 * 3 → x
+(5) Adjacent multiplication and division is an exception.
+If it evaluates to 1, it is collapsed and hidden, eg: / 3 * 3 → x

-(5) If the fragment preceding multiplication contains operators, the fragment is wrapped in parentheses, eg: - 3 * 2 → 2(x-3)
+(6) If the fragment preceding multiplication contains operators, the fragment is wrapped in parentheses, eg: - 3 * 2 → 2(x-3)

-(6) The fragment preceding division is treated as a numerator, eg: + 1 / 3 → [x + 1]/3
+(7) The fragment preceding division is treated as a numerator, eg: + 1 / 3 → [x + 1]/3